 5.1.
 You may at any time request that CCHC delete all your personal information held in relation to any service.
 This will result in you not being able to use the relevant service.
 You may at any time re-register with any service.
 5.2.
 You may request from CCHC details of all your personal information collected and stored by us.
 5.3.
-Should your personal information is updated.
+Should your personal information change at any time you may inform CCHC and request your personal information is updated.